• Home

 • 1 cup frozen corn

-• 15 oz diced tomatoes, try garlic & basil, so good!
+• 15 oz diced tomatoes, with liquid

 • 1 teaspoon minced garlic